vdbergh/vtjson/README.md

 ## FAQ
 Q: Why not just use `json-schema`?

-A: `vtjson` can validate objects which are more general than strictly json.
+A: `vtjson` can validate objects which are more general than strictly JSON.
 See the example above.
 But the main reason for the existence of `vtjson` is that it is easily extensible in a Pythonic way.

 Q: Shouldn't `validate` throw an exception instead of returning a string when validation fails?